 So it is no surprise that many seek opportunities to dive into the world of real estate investing and learn as quickly as they can.
 Real estate investments can be incredibly exciting and overwhelming at the same time, particularly for new investors trying to break into the industry.

-Becoming a real estate bird dog is one strategy used by novice investors to learn their local markets while making money relatively quickly and easily compared to other investing strategies.
+Bird dogging in real estate is one strategy used by novice investors to learn their local markets while making money relatively quickly and easily compared to other investing strategies.

 Many real estate wholesalers start out as bird dogs and progress into owning their own profitable wholesaling investing businesses as they gain skills, expand their networks and learn how the real estate business works.